 Greetings from the President

-GRSJ publishes a technical journal (four issues a year), holds annual technical conferences, disseminates geothermal information through its website, and holds seminars for the public in conjunction with its annual conference or other occasions.
-In cooperation with domestic and overseas geothermal-related organizations, such as the Japan Geothermal Association, the Geo-Heat Promotion Association of Japan, the International Geothermal Association, and the Geothermal Resources Council, GRSJ jointly holds symposia or seminars to encourage information exchange and discussions with geothermal experts in Japan and in the world.
+GRSJ’s main activities include publishing the technical journal (quarterly issue), holding an annual technical conference, disseminating geothermal information on its website.
+The society also holds a town forum for the public in conjunction with its annual conference.
+In cooperation with related domestic organizations such as the Japan Geothermal Association, the New Energy Foundation, and the Geo-Heat Promotion Association of Japan, as well as with related overseas organizations such as the International Geothermal Association and Geothermal Rising (formerly the Geothermal Resources Council), GRSJ jointly holds symposia and seminars to promote information exchange and discussions with geothermal experts in Japan and in the world.
 Through these activities, GRSJ contributes to the promotion of the research in geothermal energy and the development and utilization of geothermal resources.

 President, Geothermal Research Society of Japan